techgrounds/techgrounds-anj-dtmr/week-2/03_network_07.md

 - [x] Design a network architecture for the above use case.
 - [x] Explain your design decisions

 Security is extremely important for this company, so I research how can network be protected, what kind of devices/software used in the current time.
 In this case, we can use firewall.
 I separated the network base of which of the devices are for WAN and LAN.
 I found out that I can use DMZ to protect both of my internal and external networks.
-So that even though an attacker could reach my external network, I have another protection, so it can not easily affect the internal network.
+So that even though an attacker could reach my external network, I have another protection, it wont easily reach and affect the internal network.

 ## Sources list used for solving the exercise